Cosmic Odyssey (comics): Book Four: Death

-A huge explosion occurs and Dr. Fate, Highfather, Orion, Etrigan and Darkseid all return to New Genesis, with the ALE unable to follow them.
-Darkseid, released from control, is furious with Dr. Fate for "making a puppet out of him" and threatens retaliation, but Superman tells Darkseid he would have to take them all on to do so.
+A huge explosion occurs and Fate, Highfather, Orion, Etrigan, and Darkseid return to New Genesis, with the Equation unable to follow them.
+Darkseid, released from control, is furious with Fate for "making a puppet out of him" and threatens retaliation, but Superman tells Darkseid he would have to take them all on to do so.
 Darkseid apologizes and walks away.
-Meanwhile in another area of New Genesis, John Stewart has used his power ring to pick up a yellow gun, then ordered his ring to travel 20 light years away and come back when he calls it - if he doesn't call it within one hour, he instructs it to find Hal Jordan.
-The ring flies away and with tears in his eyes, John Stewart puts the gun to his head, while the Martian Manhunter watches from a distance.
+Meanwhile in another area of New Genesis, John Stewart has used his power ring to pick up a yellow gun, then ordered his ring to travel 20 light years away and come back when he calls it - if he does not call it within one hour, he instructs it to find Hal Jordan.
+The ring flies away and with tears in his eyes, John puts the gun to his head, while the Martian Manhunter watches from a distance.
 Finally, he removes the gun from his head.
-J'onn asks him why he didn’t do it and then begins to chastise him for being a failure and not being worthy of the ring.
-John looks up at him angrily, drops the gun, calls for his Ring, stands and says, "Screw you J'onzz!"
-The Martian Manhunter smiles as he watches John Stewart walk away.
-Later, Superman and Lightray appear carrying a badly beaten Batman and the body of Forager.
-When Orion insults Forager and refers to him as a "bug", an enraged Batman punches Orion and screams, "His name was Forager!"
-Orion walks away and as the heroes prepare to return to Earth, they discover that Darkseid is missing as are the weapons that had the imprisoned ALA’s within them.
-On Apokolips, Darkseid shows Desaad a small piece of pure Anti-Life and on New Genesis, Highfather instructs Orion to escort Forager's body back to the Insect Empire in hopes that it will teach him about tolerance.
+J'onn asks him why he did not do it and then begins to chastise him for being a failure and not being worthy of the ring.
+John looks up at him angrily, drops the gun, calls for his ring, stands and says, "Screw you J'onzz!".
+Martian Manhunter smiles as he watches John walk away.
+Later, Superman and Lightray appear carrying Batman and Forager's body.
+When Orion insults Forager and refers to him as a "bug", Batman punches him.
+Orion walks away and as the heroes prepare to return to Earth, they discover that Darkseid is missing as are the weapons that had the imprisoned Aspect within them.
+On Apokolips, Darkseid shows DeSaad a small piece of pure Anti-Life and on New Genesis, Highfather instructs Orion to return Forager to the Insect Empire.